mdeyo/alexa-node-ROS/README.md

 ### Running the Example

-To begin, we will the rosbridge v2.0 server with the following:
+To begin, start the rosbridge websocket with the following:

 ``
 roslaunch rosbridge_server rosbridge_websocket.launch
 ``

-To start the Alexa-app-server, navigate into the examples directory and run the server using node:
+To start the alexa-app-server, navigate into the examples directory and run the server using node:

 ``
 cd examples/